dbaut5/dbaut5/README.md

 # About Me
 ## Summary
 Hi!
 My name is Daniel Bautista.
-I'm a Computer Science undergraduate student at UIC with a passion for software development, web development, and cybersecurity.
-I love creating solutions to common problems such as creating a budget, writing a resume, etc. I am always striving to learn something new--currently, it's assembly language and low-level machine organization.
+I'm a Computer Science undergraduate student at UIC with a passion for software & web development, cybersecurity, and tinkering.
+I love creating solutions to common problems such as creating a budget and using AI to automate tedious tasks.
+I am always striving to learn something new--currently, it's assembly language and computer design.

 ## Skills
 Some of my skills include: